Ukrainian Eurovision pop star becomes voice of protest

 One night, Lyzhychko’s voice boomed out from the stage like a commander rallying troops as protesters shoved back against black-clad riot police, who tried to clear the streets without using force but eventually withdrew, far outnumbered.

-Rock music blaring and fists pummeling the air, she belted out the refrain of a popular hit by one of Ukraine’s most popular bands, Okean Elzy: “I won’t give up without a fight,” calling on people to wake friends to swell their numbers and rising chants of “Maidan, exists!”
+Rock music blaring and fists pummelling the air, she belted out the refrain of a popular hit by one of Ukraine’s most popular bands, Okean Elzy: “I won’t give up without a fight,” calling on people to wake friends to swell their numbers and rasing chants of “Maidan, exists!”

 “I am Ukrainian.
 I believe in my people, I believe in justice.
 I will stand firm,” she yelled, stamping her Ugg-clad feet to keep warm.